FathimaThan/Medical_Cost_Prediction/README.md

 There's a direct relationship between BMI levels and medical charges, with higher BMI correlating with increased healthcare expenses.
 ## Recommendations

-### Improve Telemedicine Access:
+### Enhance Healthcare Access:

+Make it easier for everyone to get medical help by offering more telemedicine services and addressing issues like transportation and costs.
-Make it easier for people to use telemedicine services by offering more options and explaining how to use them.
+Improve telemedicine services by offering more options and explaining patients how to use them.
 ### Promote Healthy Eating:

 Encourage people to eat healthier foods by sharing information and providing resources about good nutrition.
-### Provide Social Support:

-Offer help and companionship to those who need it, so they don't feel alone or isolated.
 ### Raise Awareness for Healthy Living:

 Spread the word about healthy lifestyle choices through campaigns.
 This includes quitting smoking, learning about nutrition, and managing stress.
-### Enhance Healthcare Access:

-Make it easier for everyone to get medical help by offering more telemedicine services and addressing issues like transportation and costs.
-### Support People Socially:
+### Provide Social Support:

-Set up programs and resources to help people who feel lonely or don't have family support.
+Offer help and companionship to those who need it, so they don't feel alone or isolated.
 ### Improve the Environment:

 Make changes to the environment, like improving air quality and adding green spaces, to make people healthier.